Greetings, Church Family and Friends!

 Scriptures for Sunday.
 Here are the Scriptures we will be reading that will shape our corporate worship.
 Take a few moments to read and meditate on them as you prepare for worship tomorrow.
 Click anywhere on the link to see a printable version of these passages on biblegateway.com

-Baptist Catechism Questions are Questions 4 & 5 "On the Bible as the Word of God."
+Baptist Catechism Questions are Questions 8-10 "On the Nature of God."
 For the entire catechism, follow this link.

 Other previous messages are archived here .
 Please visit our YouTube Channel to see the edited service video.